-They’re particularly useful for promoting additional product promotions that you don’t have space to mention in your website banners, but they’re effective because they don’t get pushed into a consumer’s face like a traditional pop up.
+They’re particularly useful for promoting additional product promotions that you don’t have space to mention in your website banners, but they’re effective because they don’t get pushed into a consumer’s face like a traditional pop-up.
 If you’ve got numerous deals you want to make people aware of, try out a widget on relevant landing pages to spread the word.

 Optimise your mobile design

 According to 1-grid CEO, Thomas Vollrath, mobile is king in Southern Africa.
 “If your website doesn’t have a mobile-first approach yet, it’s time to play catch-up.
-Nothing turns an audience away quicker than a slow to load mobile website that is difficult to navigate”, he emphasizes.
+Nothing turns an audience away quicker than a slow to load a mobile website that is difficult to navigate”, he emphasizes.
 Your website design needs to dynamically suit any device a browser might use instantly, to give them the simplest and easiest experience possible during this busy season.